artndev/simply-race/README.md

 <hr>

 <h2>What is this?</h2>
-An open-source Unity project.
+An open-source Unity project with some useful things.
-It's a good example for creating a game.
-The Simply-Race contains a lot of interesting things.
+If you are a beginner developer, you can use this sample and get some information from it.

 <h2>Features</h2>
 The Randomity has: